 - Schools and workplaces: close enough that most residents can walk from their homes.

 - Complete streets: streets designed for bicyclists, pedestrians, motorists, and transit.

-- Bike routes added to Google Maps: Google offers free turn-by-turn directions for cyclists that show bike lanes and bike trails.
+Bike routes added to Google Maps: Google offers free turn-by-turn directions for cyclists that show bike lanes and bike trails.
 Bikers can enter their

 destinations and get routes that avoid big hills and busy highways.
 Google also added information about bike trails, lanes and recommended roads directly onto the map.
 When you are zoomed into a

 city, click on the "More" button at the top of the map to turn on the "Bicycling" layer.
 Three types of lines appear on the map:

 - Dark green indicates a dedicated bike-only trail.